usmanakram232/usmanakram232.github.io/_posts/2013-02-23-installing-matlab-on-remote-server-via-ssh-terminal-without-x11.markdown

 Thing you will be needing:

--Valid key and activation file (getting activation file is explained.)
+- Valid key and activation file (getting activation file is explained.)
--Matlab (32bit is only supported uptill Matlab R2012a.)
+- Matlab (32bit is only supported uptill Matlab R2012a.)
--Remote access to Linux server (also valid forlocal machine.)
+- Remote access to Linux server (also valid forlocal machine.)

 ###Obtaining Activation File

--Creat Mathworks account, if you already do not hae one, using your university email address and selecting "Acdemic Use".
+- Creat Mathworks account, if you already do not hae one, using your university email address and selecting "Acdemic Use".
--Associate with the valid acdemic use key.
+- Associate with the valid acdemic use key.
--Now go to "My Account -> Manage Licenses", select a key and go to "Activation and Installation" tab (for generating activation file: you will be needing hardware address (of eth0) of target machine.)
+- Now go to "My Account -> Manage Licenses", select a key and go to "Activation and Installation" tab (for generating activation file: you will be needing hardware address (of eth0) of target machine.)
--Once you have provided required information (i.e hardware address, machine name, userid), just click on "Get License File" you will be able to download or email file  along with activation key.
+- Once you have provided required information (i.e hardware address, machine name, userid), just click on "Get License File" you will be able to download or email file  along with activation key.

 ###Obtaining Matlab
 Now once again reach to "My Account" and proceed to "Get Licensed Products and Updates" under "My Download".
 Select you requireed version and download.